tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 ```
 on a Mac use `open` instead of `evince`.

-The barplot at the top which shows the varaince
-explained (R2) by the three PRS BridgePRS estimates and the variance
+The barplot at the top shows the varaince explained (R2) by the
-explained by a weighted average of the three model.
-The weighted model
+four PRS models BridgePRS estimates.
+The weighted model is BridgePRS
-is BridgePRS estimated "best" PRS.
+estimated "best" PRS.

 Look at the following output file
 ```
 cat out/prs-combined_AFR-EUR/weighted_combined_var_explained.txt
 ```
 ### Question?
-Which plot in the summary plot was constructed from this output file?
+* Which plot in the summary plot was constructed from this output
+  file?
+* How do the Manhattan plots of the base and target populations
+  compare?

+#### The models estimated by BridgePRS
 The three separate target population PRS estimated by BridgePRS are:
 * **Stage2 model** -- estimated using target population data with prior effect-size distribution from the base (European) population
 * **Stage 1 model** -- estimated using only the target (Non-European) data